mladenquadrant/Extension_cords/README.md

-Remotely controlled extensions cords based on MQTT and Bluetooth
+Remotely controlled extension cords with MQTT and Bluetooth